-Rebuilding Trust: 5 Steps to Recover from Infidelity in Relationships
+Rebuilding Trust: 5 Steps to Recover from Cheating in Relationships

-Rebuilding Trust: 5 Steps to Recover from Infidelity in Relationships
+Rebuilding Trust: 5 Steps to Recover from Cheating in Relationships

 Cheating is one of the hardest things a couple can endure.
 It comes with a sense of betrayal, hurt, and broken trust.
 The container of the relationship has been fractured and it can be hard to recover from infidelity.
 Some couples don’t and they break up.
 But it is possible to recover from infidelity.
 With effort, you can rebuild trust in your relationship.
 You and your partner can heal and become closer than ever before.